 INSTANTANEOUS CENTRE OF ROTATION

-The point in space that an eccentrically shear loaded joint rotates about.
-The deformation and the load sustained by an individual bolt in a bolt group is dependent upon the distance that the bolt is from the instantaneous center.
-The direction that the individual bolt force acts is perpendicular to a line joining that bolt to the instantaneous center.
+The point in space that an eccentrically shear-loaded joint rotates about.
+The deformation and the load sustained by an individual bolt in a bolt group are dependent upon the distance that the bolt is from the instantaneous center.
+The individual bolt force’s direction is perpendicular to a line joining that bolt to the instantaneous center.

-A term used to describe types of fasteners which are highly resistant to vibration loosening and/or removal.
+A term is used to describe fasteners highly resistant to vibration loosening and/or removal.
 Some types have special thread forms.

-A screw thread which is formed in holes, such as in nuts.
+A screw thread is formed in holes, such as in nuts.

-The name given to the reduction in the frictional resistance that occurs in a direction different to that in which slip is occurring.
-This effect is used in many applications including the removal of corks from bottles.
-If the cork is first rotated the force needed to pull the cork from the bottle is significantly reduced.
+The name was given to the reduction in the frictional resistance that occurs in a direction different to that in which slip is occurring.
+This effect is used in many applications, including removing corks from bottles.
+If the cork is first rotated, the force needed to pull the cork from the bottle is significantly reduced.
 It is also the fundamental reason why threaded fasteners experience self-loosening.
 Frictional resistance is first overcome in the transverse direction by slip occurring on the joint resulting in the frictional resistance in the circumferential direction reducing to a small value.
-The torque acting on the fastener in the loosening direction (because of its preload) that when coupled with the Jost Effect results in self-loosening occurring.
+The torque acting on the fastener in the loosening direction (because of its preload) that, when coupled with the Jost Effect, results in self-loosening.

 A pre-assembled nut and washer assembly (the washer is attached to the nut so that it won’t fall off)- a trademark of ITW Shakeproof.
 The origin of the word came from Shakeproof.
-The s on the end being acquired due to them being purchased in quantities usually greater than one.
+The s are being acquired due to them being purchased in quantities usually greater than one.